Deyems/week11_circleci/README.md

   - Write a mutation to add details to `staffs`
   - Write a mutation to update details for `purchasedCars`
   - Write a mutation to update details for `allCars`
-  - Write a mutation to update details for `staffs`
+  - Write a mutation to update details for `staffs` -->
+# DONT CHECK ME
+- I will know you checked me